 There was no such thing as “TBHQ added to preserve freshness” back in the days before the 20th century.
 Old-fashioned preservation techniques used natural methods that didn’t rely on the use of chemicals the way most foods are preserved today.

-Produce was typically preserved either by drying, pickling, or by canning.
+Produce was typically preserved either by drying, pickling, canning, or root cellaring.
 At harvest time, apples were often sliced and hung by the fire to dry or turned into apple sauce and butter.
 Beans were often dried or canned, cucumbers and cabbage were turned into pickles and sauerkraut.
 Milk was preserved by being made into cheese and butter, and meats were often preserved by being smoked, dried, or salted.

 These old-fashioned preservation methods may have required a bit more work and preparation, but they kept foods fresh without the use of harmful chemicals.